 For a long while, I have been convinced by the argument that for evergreen content and articles to remain evergreen, they should not be dated.

 It was a logical assumption for me that if I wrote an article to inform about a subject or topic that was not time-sensitive, such as is the case with advice and how-to articles, there was no need to add a publishing date.

 It is not difficult, as all it takes to publish evergreen content is to write timeless content and hide the publishing date with a little CSS code.
 The date is still visible to search engines, however, as the publishing date is still present in the page’s source code.

-Many professional bloggers believe in this approach, because it makes a lot of sense.
+Many professional bloggers believe in this approach of hiding article dates because it makes a lot of sense.
 Timeless, evergreen or everlasting content is all about timelessness, so why bother with having dates to confuse the issue?

-Sound logic, but how much sense does it make for readers of a blog?
+Sound logic, but how much sense does it make for readers of blog articles?

 Then the penny dropped …